UC Irvine Anteaters: Water polo

+Men's

 UC Irvine's men's water polo team won three NCAA Division I national championships in 1970, 1982, and 1989.

 UCI's head men's water polo coach for many years was Ted Newland.
 As the Anteaters' head coach from 1966-2005, Newland had a lifetime record of 714–345–5.
 In his 39 years at the helm the Anteaters won three national championships, and the team was consistently rated among the nation's top 5 programs.
 Many world-class water polo players have been affiliated with UCI, with more than 70 NCAA All-Americans and 13 Olympians being produced by the program.
 Four Anteaters were a part of the United States team that won the silver medal at the 2008 Olympics in Beijing.

-The UC Irvine Anteaters men's water polo team have an NCAA Division I Tournament record of 29–18 through twenty-one appearances.
+The UC Irvine Anteaters men's water polo team have an NCAA Division I Tournament record of 29–19 through twenty-two appearances.

 In 2023, the UC Irvine Anteaters men's water polo team won the inaugural Big West Men's Water Polo Tournament.
 With Cal State Fullerton’s addition of a men’s water polo program, the Big West met the criteria to create a men’s water polo conference with its six participating institutions and will now have the ability to have its own championship.
 The winner receives an automatic berth to the NCAA Men's Water Polo Championship.

+Women's

 The UC Irvine women's water polo team is coached by 2004 Olympian Dan Klatt since 2005 and has led the team to 8 NCAA Tournament Appearances in 2011, 2012, 2014, 2015, 2017, 2018, 2022, and 2023, finishing as high as 4th place in 2012.
 In addition, the team has won 9 Big West Titles and 9 Big West Tournament Titles under Klatt.